vitekr/FingersJS/README.md

 #### A javascript library for simultaneous touch gestures
 FingersJS is a small javascript library that detects and fire gesture events on DOM objects.<br/>
-This library detects __basic gestures__: Tap, Hold, Swipe, Pinch, Drag, Rotate, Scale.<br/>
+This library detects __basic gestures__: Tap, Hold, ~~Swipe~~, Pinch, Drag, Rotate, Scale.<br/>
 It also detects __multiple gestures on different objects in the same time__.

-FingerJS is partially re-written fork of the original [Fingers.js](https://github.com/paztis/fingers.js) library.
+FingerJS is ~~partially~~ vastly re-written fork of the original [Fingers.js](https://github.com/paztis/fingers.js) library.
+Unlike the original fingers.js, the distance is recalculated to centimeters.
+The value is based on the PPI/DPI of the screen.
+For particular usage, it should be tweaked.
+Also note, that the documentation here shouldn't be up-to-date and I kindly suggest to check the code.

 ## Features
-- Light library (less than 15 kB minified and gzipped)
+- Light library (4kB minified and gzipped)
 - Works with touch devices (multiple fingers)
-- Detect action gestures (Tap, MultipleTap, Hold, Swipe, Pinch) with as many fingers as you want
+- Detect action gestures (Tap (one or more), Hold, ~~Swipe~~, Pinch)
 - Detect movement gestures (Drag, Rotate, Scale)
-- Detect raw gestures (Fingers object managed)
+- ~~Detect raw gestures (Fingers object managed)~~
 - __Multiple gestures in same time__ (You can drag 2 different objects, rotate a third and swipe a fourth in same time)
 - Easy to add your custom gestures.
 - AMD/CommonJS support